KABASINGAarsene/iTABAZA_FOUNDATION/README.md

 **2.4 Accessibility & Inclusiveness**

-One of Hospital Quick’s strongest pillars is its **uncompromising inclusiveness.**
+One of iTABAZA’s strongest main objective is its **uncompromising inclusiveness.**

 **USSD & SMS for Rural Access  (future development)**